inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :end-at: app[1].io.destPort
    :language: ini

-There are two :ned:`UdpApp`'s in ``host1``, one is generating background traffic and the other, time-sensitive traffic.
+There are two :ned:`UdpApp`'s in ``host1``, one is generating background traffic (low priority) and the other, time-sensitive traffic (high priority).
 The UDP apps put VLAN tags on the packets, and the Ethernet MAC uses the VLAN ID contained in the tags to classify the traffic into high and low priorities.

 We set up a high-bitrate background traffic (96 Mbps) and a lower-bitrate time-sensitive traffic (9.6 Mbps); both with 1200B packets.
 Their sum is intentionally higher than the 100 Mbps link capacity (we want non-empty queues); excess packets will be dropped.